Optimal (degree+1)-Coloring in Congested Clique: ColorTrial and SubSample

-\begin{lemma} We can deterministically choose a hash function in $O(1)$ rounds, from a $101$-wise independent family $[n^{O(1)}]\rightarrow [n^{O(1)}]$, to run the nomination step of \textsc{ColorTrial} such that the size of the subgraph induced by the failed nodes (in the nomination step) is~$O(n)$. \end{lemma} \begin{proof} For each $v$ in $G_0$, let us define a indicator random variable $\mathbf{1}_v$ such that it takes value $1$ if $v$ is a failed node in the nomination step, and 0 otherwise.
-Let us define another random variable $I_v=\mathbf{1}_v \cdot d_{G_0}(v)$ for each node $v$ in $G_0$.
-Observe that the size of the required subgraph (induced by the failed nodes in the nomination step) is bounded by $\sum_{v \in G_0}I_v$.
-By \Cref{lem:nominations} and by the linearity of expectation, the expected size of the required subgraph is at most $\sum_{\text{$v\in G_0$}}d_{G_0}(v) \cdot 1/p_{G_0}(v) \le n$.
+\begin{lemma} We can deterministically choose a hash function in $O(1)$ rounds, from a $100$-wise independent family $[n^{O(1)}]\rightarrow [n^{O(1)}]$, to run the nomination step of \textsc{ColorTrial} such that the size of the subgraph induced by the failed nodes (in the nomination step) is~$O(n)$. \end{lemma} \begin{proof} For each vertex $v \in G_0$, define a random variable

+Our local cost function $f(h,v)$ for the method of conditional expectations takes the value of $I_v$ when coloring choices are specified by $h$, and the global cost function $F(h) = \sum_{v \in G_0}f(h,v)$.
+Observe that the size of the required subgraph (induced by the failed nodes in the nomination step) is bounded by $F(h) = \sum_{v \in G_0}I_v$.
+By \Cref{lem:nominations} and linearity of expectation, the expected size of the required subgraph is at most $\sum_{\text{$v\in G_0$}}d_{G_0}(v) \cdot 1/p_{G_0}(v) \le n$.
 Note that $\sum_{v \in G_0}I_v$ is the aggregate of $I_v$'s.
 Each node $v$ can compute $I_v$ by checking the conditions mentioned in \Cref{def:fail-nom} if the $1$-hop neighborhood of a node $v$ is known, which is the case in \CONGESTEDC.
-The method of conditional expectations (outlined in \Cref{subsec:method_of_conditional_expectations}) implies that we can find a hash function deterministically so that the size of the subgraph induced by the failed nodes (in the nomination step) is at most $n$. \end{proof}
+The method of conditional expectations applied to $F(h)$ (outlined in \Cref{subsec:method_of_conditional_expectations}) implies that we can find a hash function deterministically so that the size of the subgraph induced by the failed nodes (in the nomination step) is at most $n$. \end{proof}

 Besides the nomination step, a node can also fail in the coloring step of \textsc{ColorTrial}.
 Now we formally define what it means for a node to fail in the coloring step.